June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 All work and no play makes very worn out teammates.
 The Monster Men have been working pretty much non stop for many many months now.
 Unlike Frank

-parts for the next race.
+reload parts for the next race.
 Since they all got to Ohio a day early they decided to hit the amusement park for a fun day off.
-To makes things even better they
+To makes things even better

 picked them up at their hotel, we hardly recognized them in their 'civilian clothes' since all we have ever seen them in before is their Monster attire.
 Cedar Point